 Are you a morning runner, or do you prefer to sleep in and get your miles done later in the day?
-You may already know that I’ve been a morning runner for about a decade, and couldn’t imagine it any other way.
+You may already know that I’ve been a morning runner for over a decade, and couldn’t imagine it any other way.
 However, I know not everyone is a morning person.
 Still, there are some good reasons to consider becoming a morning runner, at least a few days a week!

-1. It’s easier to plan meals around your runs.
+1. It’s easier to plan meals around your runs

 Some runners are fine with running first thing in the morning on an empty stomach, others need a light breakfast before heading out the door.
 Either way running in the morning simplifies the pre-run meal.
 There are plenty of light breakfasts or pre-run snacks that can be eaten quickly before a morning run.
 If you can run on an empty stomach, then you can look forward to a nice big breakfast when you get back!